beetbox/beets/CONTRIBUTING.rst

    listed.
 6. Add a changelog entry to ``docs/changelog.rst`` near the top of the document.
-7. Run the tests and style checker.
-The easiest way to run the tests is to use `tox`_.
-For more information on running tests, see :ref:`testing`.
+7. Run the tests and style checker, see :ref:`testing`.
 8. Push to your fork and open a pull request!
 We’ll be in touch shortly.
 9. If you add commits to a pull request, please add a comment or re-request a review after you push them since GitHub doesn’t